Practice Problems

 Parallel Plates

-On this worksheet you will investigate properties of charged parallel plates.
+On this worksheet you will investigate the behavior of charged particals moving between charged parallel plates.

 omit